-Oil tankers transport some 2,400 million tonnes of crude oil and oil products around the world by sea.
+Oil tankers transport some 2,900 million tonnes of crude oil and oil products every year around the world by sea.
 Most of the time, oil is transported quietly and safely.

 Measures introduced by IMO have helped ensure that the majority of oil tankers are safely built and operated and are constructed to reduce the amount of oil spilled in the event of an accident.
 Operational pollution, such as from routine tank cleaning operations, has also been cut.